Frederick D. Reese

 Frederick Douglas Reese (November 28, 1929 – April 5, 2018) was an American civil rights activist, educator and minister from Selma, Alabama.
 Known as a member of Selma's "Courageous Eight", Reese was the president of the Dallas County Voters League (DCVL) when it invited the Southern Christian Leadership Conference and Martin Luther King Jr. to Selma to amplify the city's local voting rights campaign.
 This campaign eventually gave birth to the Selma to Montgomery marches, which later led to the passage of the Voting Rights Act.

 Reese was also president of the Selma Teachers Association, and in January 1965 he mobilized Selma's teachers to march as a group for their right to vote.

 Reese retired from teaching and from February 2015 and until his death in April 2018, he was active as a minister at Selma's Ebenezer Missionary Baptist Church.

 Early life

 Reese was born in Selma, Alabama.
 In 1951, he graduated from Alabama State University, where he majored in math and science where he received a Master's degree.

 Reese spent nine years in Millers Ferry, Alabama, ending in 1960.
 This is where he began his teaching career, teaching science and serving as assistant principal.
 During his time in Millers Ferry, he met Alline Toulas Crossing.
 They couple married on June 28, 1953.

 Pastor (Servant Leader)

 Reese became the pastor of Ebenezer Missionary Baptist Church, in Selma, Alabama on March 21, 1965.
-He accepted the responsibility of Pastor and on the same day joined the front line of the successful march known as the Selma to Montgomery march.
+He accepted the responsibility of Pastor and joined the front line of the successful march known as the Selma to Montgomery march on the same day.